alexeisei/SoftDesk/README.md

 It allows the registration and authentification of users to create new projects, update them or delete them.
 Users can add issues concerning these projects, and add comments about these issues.

-You can read it's documentation at the following link :
+You can read its documentation at the following link :

 https://documenter.getpostman.com/view/18790689/UVREkkEq